 Stratal slices (less formally called proportional slices) are the method of choice in displaying stratigraphic features.
-In this you need to input two horizons (2 and 3) apart from seismic input data (1).
+In this you need to input two horizons (2 and 3) apart from seismic input data(1).
 You can decide whether to use a time or frequency domain operator (4) and how many slices you want between two horizons (5).
 If time is chosen for (4), the interpolation is performed in time domain using a five-point Lagrange Interpolation.
-Here, the example shows that the Redfork channels are clearly visible on stratal slices along the channel level.
-All the horizon options are similar as in flatten.
+Here, the example shows that the Redfork channels are clearly visible on stratal slices on the channel level.
+All the horizon options are similar as in flatten, and the GUI is shown below: